-The DataColor Spyder range of probes are low cost tristimulus probes, and works with most display devices using contact and non-contact modes.
+The DataColor Spyder range of probes are low cost tristimulus probes, and while they work with most display devices using contact and non-contact modes, their accuracy is relatively poor.

 - ColourSpace INF/XPT/PRO/CAL/LTE & HTX/HTP/HTL & DPS/ZRO